kacperowsianikow/GithubAPI/README.md

 - in the note field enter name for your token,
 - in 'Select scopes' check the box 'repo' with its sub-boxes,
 - click generate.

+### Entering your token
+In application.properties file, in line:
+'github.token=YOUR_GITHUB_TOKEN', in place of YOUR_GITHUB_TOKEN you
+should enter token generated in your GitHub account.

 ### Start up
 If you entered generated token into application.properties file, you can